simzes/simzes.github.io/_posts/2024-8-2-light-shapes-and-lens-spacings.md

 - the measurement routine uses an integration multiplier of 4T, for increased sensitivity at lower ranges, making the intensity reading 4 times higher
 - the adafruit board uses a 270k resistor for integration, rather than the 240k resistor specified with the datasheet’s 5uW conversion figure.
 This increases the sensitivity at lower ranges, making the reading 270/240 times higher.
 (I think this is a gain multiplier; the datasheet does not explain how the rset impacts this reading, other than to explain that it slows readings down.)

-All together, this comes together to:
+All together, this comes to:

 ![](public/images/light-shapes-and-lens-spacings/radiometric_equation.svg)